Illicit Discharges into storm drains and conveyances

 National Pollutant Discharge Elimination System (NPDES) Ordinance

-The NPDES program stipulates that to comply with the federal requirements, an illicit discharge ordinance shall be approved and executed by the City Commission by the end of the NPDES five-year cycle.
+The NPDES program stipulates that to comply with the federal requirements, an illicit discharge ordinance shall be approved and executed by the City Commission.

 The City of Daytona Beach approved an Illicit Discharge and Connection Ordinance in September 2008 and amended the Land Development Code to include Article 7, Section 7.2(N).
 The ordinance prohibits nonstormwater discharges into the stormwater conveyance systems.
 It identifies the appropriate enforcement procedures and actions for detection and addresses nonstormwater discharges into the city's drainage systems.